UiPath/AmazonConnect/README.md

    - Client Id
    - Account logical name
    - Tenant logical name
+7. [Optional] If you want to run the Outbound Demo, you need to download and install the [Amazon CLI](https://aws.amazon.com/cli/) to your machine as the process uses it to make a call with Amazon Connect.

 ### Step 3.
 Create lambda functions
 AWS Lambda functions will be the glue that connect Amazon Connect and UiPath.
 There are two primary lambda functions: